karrick/goticker/README.md

 ## Examples

-### Some things need to happen periodically, but not on a specific rounded time:
+### When things need to happen periodically, but not on a specific rounded time:

 ```Go
 // Emit metrics every minute...